Phdntom/Phdntom.github.io/readme/README.md

 * __1:1__ - A meeting to discuss life, the universe, and everything.
 Career goals, new ideas, and other questions are all on the table.
 I prefer this not be a status update.
 You can request a cadence you find most useful but I may request a compromise.
 Don’t hesitate to reschedule.

-## Meetings + Updates
+## Updates, Time, Productive Conversations
-* If you are pulled into too many meetings that you think are unproductive for you, let me know, and we can find compromise.
+* __Meetings__ If you are pulled into too many meetings that you think are unproductive for you, let me know, and we can find compromise.

-* If you want to talk, check my calendar or message me.
+* __Check-Ins__ If you want to talk, check my calendar or message me.
 If there is no room on my calendar, first check that I am alive.
 Then, let me know and I will evict something less important so I can meet with you.

-* When sharing updates, I like larger milestones over incomplete pieces.
+* __Updates__ When sharing updates, I like larger milestones over incomplete pieces.
 This does not apply to sharing context when you are blocked, need input, etc.

-## Your time is _your_ time
-* If I message you outside work hours, don't feel obligated to respond in general.
+* __Your Time__ If I message you outside work hours, don't feel obligated to respond in general.
 If something needs an urgent response, I will figure out how to reach you; otherwise, it’s not urgent.

-## Work time is _your_ time
-* You are here because you are good at your job.
-Checking email/slack/etc is not your job.
+* __Work Time__ You are here because you are good at your job.
+Checking email/slack/etc every hour is not your job.
 Members of this team and those external to this team do not need a response faster than 24 hours in nearly all cases; don't feel obligated to provide one.
 Being on-call is an exception to this; sorry engineers.

-* I prefer longer periods of uninterrupted work.
+* __Deep Work__ I prefer longer periods of uninterrupted work.
 Feel free to set your status to away and/or not check chat/email when you need to focus.
 For more on this topic, see [Deep Work](http://calnewport.com/books/deep-work/).
 I have a copy.